3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_deep_learning.rst

 PointNet-based point-wise classifier
 ---------------------------------------

-The :class:`PointNetPwiseClassif` can be used to solve pint-wise classification tasks.
+The :class:`PointNetPwiseClassif` can be used to solve point-wise classification tasks.
 This model is based on the PointNet architecture and it can be defined as shown in the JSON below: